MOST BEAUTIFUL PLACES TO VISIT IN LAKE GARDA

 Hikers could hike up to about 2,200 meters – this would also mean saving 22€ for the cable car (tickets are sold in many shops all around Lake Garda, or just at the cable car station shop).

-When using the cable car, I suggest planning in half a day before heading to the next town, which is just around the corner.
+When using the cable car, I suggest planning in half a day before heading to the next town, just around the corner.

 “Malcesine is like Limone – just bigger”.
 That’s how a local described it to me.
 I am not sure that it is true, though Malcesine is surely bigger.
 But it is not as beautiful as Limone (at least this is my honest opinion).